BioMakers/32_The-Charge-on-Cancer/README.md

 2. To measure we will use a probe station with a semiconductor parameter analyzer.
 The electrodes are ready and we have access to the measurement setup.

+## Biological Materials

+1. Jurkat T Cells
+2. Ferromagnetic nanoparticles coated with avidin
+3. Biotin labeling kit
+4. Antibody agains Jurkat T cell epitope

+(The details of these materials are given in the subfolder)

 ## The Methodology is as follows:
 Step 1: Fabricate Electrodes (spacing about 1000 micron) on a printed circuit board.
 A voltage will be applied across these electrodes to establish an electric field in the gap.